Borderlands 2: Plot

-Story

 The game opens with the Vault Hunters aboard a Hyperion train on Pandora.
 Their employer, Handsome Jack, suddenly sabotages the train and leaves the Vault Hunters for dead in a frozen wasteland.
 The Vault Hunters are found by the last remaining CL4P-TP ("Claptrap") unit.
 The Guardian Angel contacts the Vault Hunters and instructs them to accompany Claptrap to the city of Sanctuary, and to join the Crimson Raiders, an anti-Hyperion resistance movement, in order to defeat Handsome Jack.

 Upon arriving at Sanctuary, the Vault Hunters are asked to rescue Roland, leader of the Crimson Raiders, who has been captured by a bounty hunter called the Firehawk.
 The Vault Hunters meet the Firehawk, who turns out to be Lilith, whose Siren powers have been enhanced by the new supply of Eridium.
 Lilith informs the Vault Hunters that Roland was actually captured by a group of bandits.
 After fighting through the bandits' territory, the Vault Hunters rescue Roland and return to Sanctuary.

-Roland and Lilith learn that the Vault Key stolen from Tannis is being transported aboard a Hyperion train, and ask the Vault Hunters to retrieve it.
+Roland and Lilith learn that the Vault Key, stolen from Tannis by Handsome Jack, is being transported aboard a Hyperion train, and ask the Vault Hunters to retrieve it.
 The Vault Hunters derail the train, but instead of finding the Vault Key they encounter Wilhelm, a Hyperion cyborg and one of Handsome Jack's enforcers.
 The Vault Hunters kill Wilhelm and recover his power core, which Roland recommends be used as the power source for Sanctuary's shields.
 The power core turns out to be a trap; it allows the Guardian Angel, who is revealed to be working for Jack, to lower the city's shields, leaving it vulnerable to an orbital bombardment.
 Lilith saves Sanctuary, which was originally a large spacecraft, by activating its engines and teleporting it away.